Windows Shares (SMB)

 Private SMB Datasets and Shares

-Use to set up an alternative to the legacy Home Shares function.
+Used to set up an alternative to the legacy Home Shares function, select Private Dataset Share on the Purpose dropdown list, and customize settings listed under Other Options.

-Allow adding private datasets and shares for individual users.
-Useful as an alternate way to creating home shares for individual users.
+This allows you to add private datasets and shares for individual users, and is an alternate way to create home shares for them.
 See Setting Up SMB Home Shares for more information.

 Tuning ACLs for SMB Shares

-There are two levels to set SMB share permissions, at the share or for the dataset associated for with the share.
+There are two levels to set SMB share permissions: at the share or for the dataset associated with the share.
 See Managing SMB Shares for more information on these options.

 See Permissions for more information on dataset permissions.